I am sharing time with my colleague, the Minister of State, Deputy Heydon.

 Congratulations and commendations are due to the agrifood sector for doing almost the impossible.
 While being hit with Brexit and Covid at the same time it has managed to keep the food supply chain going in an admirable fashion.
 Ministers should take responsibility for doing a good job in that particular area which I hope can continue.

 I agree with the points raised by Members on the horse racing industry.
-It has likewise been beset by Brexit on the one hand and Covid on the over.
+It has likewise been beset by Brexit on the one hand and Covid on the other.
 There is a need to attend to the point-to-point issue.
 Also, access to the UK for the bloodstock industry is an absolute necessity.
 I wanted to mention those points in passing.

 I mention also something a little more parochial related to County Kildare.
 The sport horse sector, which is considerable in the county, proposes to upgrade its shop window and create a centre of excellence.
 This is desirable and a great move on its part.
 Unfortunately, however, the proposal is to move from inside the county to out of it.